dd32/td-gh-ex/readme.txt

 Version 1.3.16
 - Updated: Logo alt tag now translation ready.
-- Updated: Improved ecaping of outputs in 02.homepage.php.
+- Updated: Improved escaping of outputs in 02.homepage.php.
 - Updated: Function thinkup_input_sliderpage() removed as it's not being used in the theme.

 Version 1.3.15